gerverska/rarefy-demo/README.md

 #### Why would I want to normalize read counts across samples with different sequencing depth?

-Because these differences are the result of methodological artifacts that can affect our estimates of alpha-diversity and beta-diversity.
+Because these differences are the result of methodological artifacts (all the way from extraction and during sequencing itself) that can affect our estimates of alpha-diversity and beta-diversity.
 Samples with more reads are likely to appear richer than samples with fewer reads, and samples with many reads have a higher chance of looking similar to other well sequenced samples.
 Altogether, these differences can distort the perception of the underlying ecological reality.
 This is largely because well sequenced samples have greater **coverage** than poorly sequenced samples.
 That is, well sequenced samples likely capture more complete ecological pictures (coverage = sample completeness).

 The method described for `rarefy_even_depth()` is an imperfect way of fixing the coverage problem, mainly because it represents a single